Auditable Events

 example:/#> configure example:/config/#> audit example:/config/audit/#>

-[no] enable [CATEGORY]
+[no] enable [CATEGORY]-

 Enable or disable audit event logging